FRANCHISING & DISTRIBUTION

 - Lakes Gas Co. v.
 Clark Oil Trading Co., (D. Kan.)
 Successful settlement of multimillion dollar propane conversion case on behalf of Lakes Gas Co.

-New York City partner and leader of the firm’s Franchise & Distribution practice Craig Tractenberg discusses new amendments to the Pennsylvania Health Club Act.
+New York City partner and leader of the firm’s Franchise & Distribution practice Craig Tractenberg discusses new rules from the American Arbitration Association creating a mechanism for appellate review from arbitrations with an elite appellate panel.